Axosoft/rickscroll/README.md

 X always refers to a pixel value location in the horizontal space.
 If a onRegisteredScrollTo callback is passed as a prop, Rickscroll will call that when it starts a scrollTo operation.

-Listening for Fast Scroll Events
+Listening for Scroll Events
 ------
-Rickscroll will pass an additional prop to every row/gutter component describing the speed of a scroll operation.
+Rickscroll will pass an additional prop to every row/gutter component describing scroll operations.
+The isScrolling prop will be true during scrolling.
 The isFastScrolling prop represents whether the velocity of a given scroll event is considered fast.
 If a scroll event has a sufficient velocity, every row will receive the true as isFastScrolling.
 If you are rendering heavy content in every row,